You can use the Upgrade Assistant in Kibana 6.8 to automatically reindex 5.x indices you need to carry forward to 7.5.0.

 bin/elasticsearch-users userdel <user_name>

-For more information, see Configuring a file realm.
+For more information, see File-based user authentication.